GermanBrainRot/Project-Galileo/README.md

    But markets are not all there is!
 Marxism has been accused of trying to build a society run by “mastermind bureaucrats”, or a “command economy”.
 Nothing could be further from the truth!

    In fact, we think it is *markets* that produce command economies - by turning successful businesses into monopolies and cartels which today have adapted to the shock of anti-trust laws or critical media (ha ha, that was a LONG time ago) by rigging the system.
-Also, politicians have not woken up one day and thought that enshrining shareholder value into normative law is a good idea.
+Also, politicians did not wake up one day and thought that enshrining shareholder value into normative law is a good idea.
+Politicians are stupid, but not *that* stupid.
+In fact, I think *for them personally*, this was probably a clever financial decision.

    I am not saying that people in institutions are directly “bought” in an illegal way - at least not all of them - but one should wonder whether people earn promotions because they pose no threat to established authorities.
 It’s earned authority turning into unearned authority which the billionaires have fought long and hard to make inheritable so their clueless kids can have a luxury life with no work.